Caseymitch3ll/reading-notes/coders computer.md

   -echo: The command that shows what shell you are currently in.

   ### Basic Navigation
-  - PWD: print working directory
+-PWD: print working directory
-  - LS: command for list
+-LS: command for list
-  - []:everything inside is optional
+-[]:everything inside is optional
 **Paths**
 -Absolute: A location in relation to the root directory.
 Will always start with /
 -Relative: where we are located in the system.
 Will not start with / -**~**: Home directory shortcut
 -**..**: Parent directory referance
 -**.**: Current directory referance
 _**CD**: Change Directory